 2015-2016 Border Freight Operations Study

-Status: Database and reports completed — Research Project
+Status: Complete — Research Project

 IMTC participants have identified the need to periodically evaluate commercial vehicle operations (CVO) at the Cascade Gateway’s three ports-of-entry as a priority for informing regional investment strategies, and to analyze the impacts of changes to road and inspection systems.